gregory-j-wilson/web-module-project-intro-css/README.md

 The following goals are designed to stretch your knowledge and may require additional research beyond what was learned in class today.

-- [ ] Add CSS animations (hover, mouseover, etc.)
+- [x] Add CSS animations (hover, mouseover, etc.)
 - [ ] Design and execute your own pages for `Plan your Visit`, `Learn About the Park`, or `Get Involved`
-- [ ] Use [favicon.io](https://favicon.io/favicon-converter/) to convert the campfire and RV images to real favicons and use them in your project
+- [x] Use [favicon.io](https://favicon.io/favicon-converter/) to convert the campfire and RV images to real favicons and use them in your project
-- [ ] Host your website on Netlify.com
+- [will do] Host your website on Netlify.com

 ## Resources